 Spring Street Grocer, purveyor of Melbourne’s best sorbetti and foie gras sandwiches, is blowing our minds one more time with the addition of the Cheese Cave

-Delicious things are happening in car parks at the moment.
-Circa’s underbelly has been turned into a ghetto winery as part of an amateur winemaking competition (Wine: Baptism of Fire), while over in the CBD, Con Christopoulos has finally converted the carport under Spring Street Grocer into a cheese cave.
+Exciting things are happening in Melbourne car parks at the moment.
+The best of which includes Con Christopoulos converting the carport under Spring Street Grocer into a delicious cheese cave.

-Descending the tight spiral staircase is like sinking into a pit of wet socks.
-It's an Art Deco wonderland of white and emerald tiles where you’ll soon be able to eat lactose-laden lunches and do master classes.
-Behind a set of glass doors, you’ll find cheesemonger Anthony Femia playing classical music to truffled brie and tending tractor tyre-sized wheels of Comté from 9am-9pm.
+Descending the tight spiral staircase is like sinking into a pit of wet socks – but don't let that detract you.
+It's an Art Deco wonderland of white and emerald tiles where you can eat lactose-laden lunches and do workshops.
+Behind a set of glass doors, you’ll find cheesemonger Anthony Femia playing classical music to truffled brie and tending tractor tyre-sized wheels of Comté from 8am to 9pm.
 Yep, throw your hands up for a place that's open when you're actually free to shop.

 |Venue name:||The Cheese Cellar, Spring Street Grocer||Contact:|